tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation:

+The `add` feature is implemented using the `AddCommand` class.
+The `AddCommand` object takes in a `Person` object.
+`Person` object is created if the following conditions are satisfied:
+- all the inputs for the parameters are valid
+- all compulsory parameters are present
+- no duplicate `Person` in ClinicMate

-The add mechanism is facilitated by `AddressBook`.
-It implements `AddressBook#addPerson(Person p)`which allow users to add patients’ contacts and relevant patient information into the addressbook.
+The `add` mechanism is facilitated by `AddressBook`.
+It implements `ModelManager#addPerson(Person p)`which allows users to add patients’ contacts and relevant patient information into ClinicMate.
 These operations are exposed in the `Model` interface as `Model#addPerson(Person p)`.

+Apart from that, the feature also includes the following operation in `ModelManager`, which implements the `Model` interface:
+- `Model#hasPerson(Person person)`: Checks if the `Person` to be added is already an existing `Person` profile in ClinicMate

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the `add` mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `AddressBook` will be initialized with the initial address book state.
+The user launches the application for the first time. `ClinicMate` will be initialized with the initial address book state.

 Step 2.
-The user executes `add n/John Doe …` to add the person in the address book with the unique identification number `T0123456A`.
+The user executes `add n\John Doe p\12345678 e\john@mail.com i\T0123456A ag\12 s\M a\John street, block 123, #01-01` to add the person in the address book with the unique identification number `T0123456A`.
 The add command calls `Model#addPerson(Person p)`, causing the modified state of the address book after the `add n/John Doe …` command executes to be saved.

 <box type="info" seamless>